-- Follow Step 2 on page 74 and select A_C, then press the DISP. button. - Press the buttons to select an option, then use the buttons to select a value.
-The more to the right, the stronger/deeper - the effect gets, the more to the left, the weaker/lighter the effect gets. - Press the DISP. button to accept the setting.
+- Follow Step 2 on page 75 and select AC, then press the MENU button. - Press the ▲▼ buttons to select an option, then use the ◀▶ buttons or turn the dial to select a value. - The more to the right, the stronger/deeper the effect gets, the more to the left, the weaker/lighter the effect gets. - Press the MENU button to accept the setting.

-\bigodot Shooting Using the Two Second Self-Timer
+☆ Shooting Using the Two Second Self-Timer